 On the Astronaut Training Facility tour, you can walk on an elevated walkway above the Space Vehicle Mockup Facility.
 This is the same facility where astronauts train for current missions and engineers and scientists are developing the next generation of space vehicles.

-The tour we decided to take was to the Mission Control room for the Apollo, Gemini and early shuttle missions.
+We decided to take a tour to the Mission Control room for the Apollo, Gemini, and early shuttle missions.
 If you’re fascinated with the Apollo missions or watched the movie Apollo 11 and wondered what it was really like in the control room, this is the perfect tour for you.

-Sit in the actual chairs in the gallery, listen to the actual communications as Apollo 11 landed on the moon, and see the boards lit up with the exact information they saw that faithful day.
+It’s is a bit surreal to sit in the original gallery, listen to the actual communications as Apollo 11 landed on the moon, and see the boards lite up with the exact information they saw that faithful day.